HHSAPCompSci2020/capstone-project-group-6-ki/doc/README - ultimate tic tac toe.txt

 * Color coding: different colors will highlight the last play, and the current mini-game.
 * Changing colors: users will be able to change the color of their X/O color, or the highlight color
 * Changing icons: we’ll have options other than X and O, and users will be able to change their icon.
-* Multi-level AI: an AI that has some sort of strategy algorithm, instead of just randomly picking.
+* Smarter AI: an AI that has some sort of strategy algorithm, instead of just randomly picking.
+* Simultaneous games: Use Firebase to allow the ability to create/join different rooms

 * Win tally: If players are playing multiple games, we’ll keep a running tally of how many games each player has won, and their win streak[b]
 * Timer: have a timer that runs the time limit for one turn, so that players can’t spend forever on their turn.
 This can be enabled/disabled in settings, and max time per turn can be adjusted.
-* Speed Tic-tac-toe: this game mode is like speed chess in that each player has a total amount of time they can spend on their turns.
-This mode can be toggled in the settings menu, and total time can be adjusted.

 Stretch Features: